godotengine/godot-docs/classes/class_os.rst

 - void  **set_keep_screen_on**  **(** :ref:`bool<class_bool>` enabled  **)**

-Set keep screen on if true, or goes to sleep by device setting if false. (for Android/iOS)
+Sets keep screen on if true, or goes to sleep by device setting if false. (for Android/iOS)

 .. _class_OS_set_low_processor_usage_mode:

 - void  **set_low_processor_usage_mode**  **(** :ref:`bool<class_bool>` enable  **)**

-Set to true to enable the low cpu usage mode.
+Set to ``true`` to enable the low cpu usage mode.
 In this mode, the screen only redraws when there are changes, and a considerable sleep time is inserted between frames.
-This way, editors using the engine UI only use very little cpu.
+Use this in tool mode to reduce CPU usage.

 .. _class_OS_set_screen_orientation: